abdurrahim220/abdurrahim220/README.md

 - 🔭 I’m currently working on Email Marketing
 - 🌱 I’m currently learning Java language and Python
-- 👯 I’m looking to collaborate on  I’m looking to collaborate some big projects
+- 👯 I’m looking to collaborate on some big projects
 - 💬 Ask me about C & Java programming
 - 📫 How to reach me: z.abdurrahim5@gmail.com
 - 😄 Pronouns: Want to be a WebDevelpoer